 - It’s unique!
 We all love a classic margarita, but it’s fun to change it up every now and then!

 If you’re loving this Aperol Margarita and are looking for more margaritas, check this list of Best Margaritas.
-And for more fun cocktails, check out these lists of Mixology Cocktails To Try At Home and Best Sangria Recipes.
+And if you’re here for the Aperol, check out this list of Aperol Cocktails You Need to Try.